 Admission is granted with the understanding that you have a valid, unexpired visa and the ability to provide evidence of financial support.
 You must be fully prepared to meet the necessary financial obligations for the full time you will be in the U.S.

-This is just an estimate cost.
-Actual living expenses will depend on lifestyle, and the total expenses might be lower than or exceed $15,996.
+This is an estimated cost.
+Actual living expenses will depend on lifestyle, and the total expenses might be lower than or exceed $19,250.

 |Books and Supplies||$1,200|

 For more information on the housing options at CWC, please visit the CWC Residential Life page.*Based on 15 credits – additional course fees may apply

 Generally, international students whose native language is not English are required to provide results of the Test of English as a Foreign Language (TOEFL) or the academic module of the International English Language Testing System (IELTS).
 We now accept the Duolingo English Test as a means of proving proficiency in the English Language.

 In order to succeed academically at CWC, international students must have strong English speaking, writing, reading, and listening skills.
 English proficiency for study at the undergraduate level must be demonstrated by one of the following: